Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awscloudfront.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "awscloudfront",
-    "run_type": "dll",
+    "run_type": "dll"
-  }
+  },
   "steps": [
     {
       "check_logical_name": "PublishFile",
-      "description": "This step attemps to asynchronously put a file in an S3 bucket.", },
+      "description": "This step attemps to asynchronously put a file in an S3 bucket."
+    },
     {
       "check_logical_name": "GetNewFile",
-      "description": "This step attemps to retrieve the file created in the previous step.", },
+      "description": "This step attemps to retrieve the file created in the previous step."
+    },
     {
       "check_logical_name": "UpdateFile",
-      "description": "This step attemps to update the file created in the previous step.", },
+      "description": "This step attemps to update the file created in the previous step."
+    },
     {
       "check_logical_name": "PurgeFile",
-      "description": "This step attemps to purge items from the distribution.", },
+      "description": "This step attemps to purge items from the distribution."
+    },
     {
       "check_logical_name": "GetUpdatedFile",
-      "description": "This step attemps to retrieve a file updated in a previous step.", },
+      "description": "This step attemps to retrieve a file updated in a previous step."
+    },
     {
       "check_logical_name": "DeleteFile",
-      "description": "This step attemps to delete the file created in a previous step.", },
+      "description": "This step attemps to delete the file created in a previous step."
+    },
     {
       "check_logical_name": "WaitForDeletionPropagation",
-      "description": "This step attemps to confirm the DeleteFile step was successful.", },
+      "description": "This step attemps to confirm the DeleteFile step was successful."
+    }
   ]
 }
 ```